-- Attaching a USB hardware token to a desktop that generates an OTP and using the one-time password to log into a VPN client.
+- Attaching a USB hardware token to a desktop that generates a one-time passcode and using the one-time passcode to log into a VPN client.

 In the United States, interest in multifactor authentication has been driven by regulations such as the Federal Financial Institutions Examination Council (FFIEC) directive calling for multifactor authentication for Internet banking transactions.

 MFA products include EMC RSA Authentication Manager and RSA SecurID, Symantec Validation and ID Protection Service, CA Strong Authentication, Vasco IDENTIKEY Server and DIGIPASS, SecureAuth IdP, Dell Defender, SafeNet Authentication Service and Okta Verify.

 Learn more about the benefits of multifactor authentication in the enterprise and read this comparison of the latest multifactor authentication methods.

 When it comes to MFA technology, it's important to determine which deployment methods and second factors will best suit your organization.
 This Photo Story outlines your options.

 Dig deeper on Two-Factor and Multifactor Authentication Strategies